 We keep the doors to public interest work open for all, not just those who can afford to take a volunteer position.

-In 1990, Lewis & Clark law students founded the Public Interest Law Project (PILP) to encourage law students to pursue public interest careers.
+Lewis & Clark law students founded the Public Interest Law Project (PILP) in 1990 to help fill the gap between those who need attorneys and this who can afford attorney by encourage students to pursue public interest careers.
 We have two primary goals:

 - To provide students with summer public interest stipends; and